GideonLeGrange/panstamp-tools/README.md

 ## Versions

-**The current stable version is 1.0.2**
+**The current stable version is 1.0.3**

-Version 1.0.2 brings in some important serial modem IO bug fixes from the [panstamp-java library](https://github.com/GideonLeGrange/panstamp-java).
+Version 1.0.3 brings the application up to date with version 2.2 of the [panstamp-java library](https://github.com/GideonLeGrange/panstamp-java) and introduces the ability to send a query message to a panStamp.

 ## Getting and running the application